fastify/fastify-compress/README.md

 ```

 ### Manage `Content-Length` header removal with removeContentLengthHeader
-By default, `fastify-compress` removes the reply `Content-Length` header.
+By default, `@fastify/compress` removes the reply `Content-Length` header.
 You can change that by setting the `removeContentLengthHeader` to `false` either on a global scope or on a route specific scope.

 ```javascript
   // Global plugin scope